ktaylor63/southeast/site/content/our-services/eagles.md

 ## Southeast Region Technical Assistance

-If you need assistance determining whether or not a federal Eagle Act permit is recommended for a project, visit the Eagle Permit Technical Assistance website.
+If you need assistance determining whether or not a federal Eagle Act permit is recommended for a project, check out [the eagle permit technical assistance page](/our-services/eagle-technical-assistance).
 This site is a self-guided key that allows you to enter in project specific information that will help you determine if it is advisable to obtain a federal permit for your activities that may disturb eagles.
 Please be advised that federal permits are always required under 50 CFR 22.27 for any removal of a bald eagle or golden eagle nest.
 This includes any nest used by an eagle regardless of the species that originally built the nest or a nest built by an eagle but used by another migratory bird species.

 ## Contacts